lizhedm/password-blur/README.md

 # password-blur

 This is a python program used for calculating the levenshtein distance of a list of string pairs.
-You can use jupyter notebook to run the program results_survey_analysis.ipynb
+It is recommended to use jupyter notebook to run the program results_survey_analysis.ipynb